ory/kratos-selfservice-ui-node/contrib/hydra/README.md

 # ORY Kratos as Login Provider for ORY Hydra

+**Warning: ** this is a preliminary example and will properly be implemented in ORY Kratos directly.

-To run this example execute:
+For now, to run this example execute:

 ```shell script
 $ docker-compose up --build